udexon/Homoiconism/Q29_Homoiconic_Debug_Compose.md

 When recursion stops, find token j from database to replace token i, to eliminate errors.
 ```

+#### Finding Alternative Routes in Map

+Generalize Finding Alternative Routes in Map to programming and problem solving using HTDC?

 #### Program Composition
 ```
 For j in word database